carp-lang/Carp/docs/CInterop.md

 The `prn` and `str` functions for the type will also automatically implement their corresponding interfaces.

-Be mindful that Carp *does not manage the memory associated with external types!* Unlike types defined in Carp, Carp will not generate `copy` and `delete` functions for registered types.
-So, even if you have Carp generate initializers for convenience, remember that you still need to manage the memory associated with registered types manually.
+Be mindful that Carp *does not manage the memory associated with external types by default!* Unlike types defined in Carp, Carp will not generate `copy` and `delete` functions for registered types.
+If you use generated initializers for a registered type for convenience, remember that you still need to manage the memory associated with values of the type manually.
+If you want Carp to manage the memory for a registered type, you can provide implementations of the `copy` and `delete` interfaces.

 If needed, you can override the name Carp emits for a registered type by providing an additional string argument.
 This comes in handy when the type's